 Solving a tricky problem around co-branding

-Given this constraint, my visual solution to the co-branding challenge was to give our customers a card on the home page of the app that contained their logo and customizable text.
-We haven't encountered any confusion among the user base so far.
+Given this constraint, my solution to the co-branding problem was to give our customers a card on the home page of the app that contained their logo and customizable text.

 Driving engagement through push notifications

-Push notifications is the marquee feature of the app.
-It has challenged a fragmented, relatively slow-changing industry to think of ways to engage with clients via their mobile devices and start solving problems through asynchronous communication.
+Push notifications is a marquee feature of the app.
+It has challenged the industry to think of ways to increase the success of their clients through increasing engagement.

 We targeted the following problems using push notifications:

-Debt relief negotiators settle debts for clients, but they need clients to authorize the settlement quickly so that it can be put into effect with their creditors.
-Push notifications have now been measured to be the fastest method to get a client to review and and authorize.
+Debt relief negotiators settle debts for clients, but they need clients to authorize settlements quickly so that they can come into effect.
+Push notifications are now a major source of accepted settlements among users of the app.

 Training users to expect monthly debits.

-There are concerted efforts in the industry to avoid clients from "NSFing", or not having enough money in their checking account to fund monthly deposits into escrow to repay their debts.
+There were efforts in the industry to prevent clients from "NSFing", or not having enough money in their checking account to fund monthly deposits into escrow to repay their debts.
 We are establishing automatic push notifications to clients well in advance of each deposit to train clients to ensure that they will be able to clear them, and letting them know when deposits fail.
 This project is underway, and we hope to have data on its effectiveness soon.

 Looking back, looking forward

-The app has set Finxera apart as the most innovative player in the highly competitive debt relief payment processor space, and some of our customers have shown through eager adoption that they love it.
+The app has set Finxera apart as an innovator in the highly competitive debt relief payment processor space, and some of our customers have shown through eager adoption that they love it.

-In the long run, I would like to make the app part of a broader project of helping out customers with their mobile strategy, including discussions around SMS, web portals, and feature innovations not necessarily related to the native app medium that help customers be more engaged and successful in getting out of debt.
-This is likely where the project is going to go in the next few years, and the CFTPay app has been a strong start.
+In the long run, I would like to make the app part of a broader project of helping out customers with their mobile strategy, including discussions around SMS campaigns, web portals, and feature innovations that will push the debt settlement customer experience into the self-service mobile future.